MeatSim/docs/content/get-started/quickstart/github-flow.md

   Create a branch in your repository.
 A short, descriptive branch name enables your collaborators to see ongoing work at a glance.
 For example, `increase-test-timeout` or `add-code-of-conduct`.
 For more information, see "[Creating and deleting branches within your repository](/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository)."

-  By creating a branch, you create a space to work without affecting the default branch.
+  By creating a branch, you create a space to work in without affecting the default branch.
 Additionally, you give collaborators a chance to review your work.

 ### Make changes